olibartfast/vision-language-models-playground/OpenAI-client/python/Readme.md

-# Image Analysis using OpenAI API
+# OpenAI API-compliant Python multimodal inference client

 This project provides a Python-based script to analyze images using OpenAI's API.
 It supports image files or URLs as input and generates a response based on a text prompt using the GPT model.
 The script encodes local images in Base64 format or accepts image URLs directly.